Barbara Daly Baekeland

 Barbara Daly Baekeland (September 28, 1921 – November 17, 1972) was an American socialite who was the ex-wife of Brooks Baekeland, the grandson of Bakelite inventor Leo Baekeland.
 She was murdered at her London home when her son, Antony Baekeland, stabbed her with a kitchen knife, killing her almost instantly.
 Antony was found at the scene of the crime, and later confessed to and was charged with her murder.

 Early life

 Barbara Daly was born and raised in Cambridge, Massachusetts.
-In January 1933, when Barbara was aged 11, her father Frank committed suicide by carbon monoxide poisoning from the exhaust of his car in the family's garage.
+In September 1932, when Barbara was aged 11, her father Frank died by suicide via carbon monoxide poisoning from the exhaust of his car in the family's garage.
 After his death, Barbara and her mother moved to New York City, taking up residence in the Delmonico Hotel.

 Career

 As a young woman, Barbara became a prominent socialite.
 She was recognized for her beauty, posing for painters and modeling in fashion magazines such as Vogue and Harper's Bazaar.
 Her social status and beauty resulted in frequent invitations to high society parties.
 She also had mental health problems like her mother, and was a private patient of psychiatrist Foster Kennedy.

 An invitation to Hollywood for a screen test with the actor Dana Andrews did not lead to film stardom, but did lead to a friendship with fellow aspiring actress Cornelia "Dickie" Baekeland.
 She introduced Barbara to her younger brother Brooks, a trainee pilot with the Royal Canadian Air Force.